 Between February 1948 and March 1949 London Transport took delivery of 77 Q1 class trolleybuses 1765 – 1841), which included 1812.
-These were purchased to replace the ‘Didlers’ and also some experimental trolleybuses and odd vehicles of various classes.
+These were purchased to replace the ‘Diddlers’ and some experimental trolleybuses and odd vehicles of various classes.

 All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605 eventually.
 A second batch of 50 Q1s (1842-1891) entered service in 1952 making a total of 127 Q1s in service.

 1812 remained in service until 31 January 1961.
-On 24 February 1961 1812 was towed to St. Katherine Docks and shipped to Spain where she eventually was transformed to become No. 8 in the Santander – Astillero fleet.
+On 24 February 1961 1812 was towed to London Docks and craned on to MV Pozarica at North Quay, Western Dock, then shipped to Spain where she eventually was transformed to become No. 8 in the Santander – Astillero fleet

 Following the demise of that system in 1977 the British Trolleybus Society bought her, and she was returned to England on 19 June 1977.
 Much restoration work needed to be carried out, including conversion back from right-hand running, and this was eventually started in 1999.
 This major project was finally completed in 2001, in time for her re-launch into service at the Spring Bank Holiday of that year.